 - a mix of representatives from long-established Black communities in Canada and those representing different immigrant backgrounds (particularly, Caribbean and African); and

 - international expertise.

-The committee has five meetings planned between May 2021 and May 2022.
-The meetings will be co-chaired by Wendell Nii Laryea Adjetey, assistant professor, Department of History and Classical Studies, McGill University and Karine Coen-Sanchez, doctoral candidate, Faculty of Social Sciences, University of Ottawa.
+The committee had five meetings between May 2021 and May 2022.
+The meetings were co-chaired by Wendell Nii Laryea Adjetey, assistant professor, Department of History and Classical Studies, McGill University and Karine Coen-Sanchez, doctoral candidate, Faculty of Social Sciences, University of Ottawa.

 Wendell Nii Laryea Adjetey (co-chair)